-Philip Rivers is officially eligible for the Pro Football Hall of Fame.
+Philip Rivers has advanced in his first chance to make the Pro Football Hall of Fame.

-The legendary Chargers quarterback was included among the 128 modern-era nominee for Pro Football Hall of Fame's Class of 2026 that was announced on Wednesday.
+The legendary Chargers quarterback was included among the 52 modern-era nominees who advanced for Pro Football Hall of Fame's Class of 2026 that was announced on Wednesday.

 An eight-time Pro Bowler, Rivers holds more than 30 Chargers records and led the Bolts to four straight AFC West titles from 2006-09.
 And, of course, there are his 224 consecutive starts at quarterback.